Board-Certified Surgeons Performing DIEP Flap in Ohio

-The DIEP flap (Deep Inferior Epigastric artery Perforator) is an ideal option for breast reconstruction surgery because it can produce very natural results using your tissue.
-Skin, muscle, and blood vessels are taken from the abdomen and shaped into a breast mound that best fits the shape and size you desire.
+DIEP flap (Deep Inferior Epigastric Artery Perforator) reconstruction surgery is an ideal option for breast reconstruction because it can produce very natural results using your own tissue.
+Skin, tissue, fat, and blood vessels are taken from the abdomen and shaped into a breast mound that best fits the shape and size you desire.
+Unlike other breast reconstruction procedures, DIEP flap does not require implants and does not require removing muscle from the donor site.

 Dr. Ergun Kocak, Dr. Pankaj Tiwari and Dr. Santosh Kale are considered the top board-certified plastic surgeons in Ohio.
 They have over 20 years of combined microsurgery experience and perform more than 250 successful breast reconstructions each year.